A Resource for Healthcare and Social Services Professionals

 This event is intended for Nurse Practitioners.

-Boston Medical Center Grayken Center for Addiction, Massachusetts Department of Public Health, Bureau of Substance Abuse Services (DPH/BSAS)
+Boston Medical Center Grayken Center for Addiction, Massachusetts Department of Public Health, Bureau of Substance Addiction Services (DPH/BSAS) American

 CME Accreditation: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of AAAP and the Boston Medical Center Grayken Center for Addiction, Massachusetts Department of Public Health and the Bureau of Substance Abuse Services (DPH/BSAS).
 AAAP is accredited by the ACCME to provide continuing medical education for physicians.